router-resources/Workshop-ERC20/README.md

 Step 21) Switch to Mumbai Network and call setContractOnChain
 Function of the Mumbai contract passing in 0, 43113 and address of the Fuji Contract Deployed

-Step 22) Switch to Fuji Network and mint some ERC20 Tokens through mint function of the Fuji contract deployed<br/>
+Step 22) Switch to Fuji/Binance Network and mint some ERC20 Tokens through mint function of the Fuji/Binance contract deployed<br/>